greenbone/ospd-openvas/README.md

 Your contributions are highly appreciated.
 Please [create a pull request](https://github.com/greenbone/ospd/pulls) on GitHub.
 For bigger changes, please discuss it first in the [issues](https://github.com/greenbone/ospd/issues).

-For development you should use [pipenv](https://pipenv.readthedocs.io/en/latest/) to keep you python packages separated in different environments.
-First install pipenv via pip
+For development you should use [poetry](https://python-poetry.org) to keep you python packages separated in different environments.
+First install poetry via pip

-    pip install --user pipenv
+    python3 -m pip install --user poetry

 Afterwards run

-    pipenv install --dev
+    poetry install

-in the checkout directory of ospd (the directory containing the Pipfile) to install all dependencies including the packages only required for development.
+in the checkout directory of python-gvm (the directory containing the `pyproject.toml` file) to install all dependencies including the packages only required for development.

+The python-gvm repository uses [autohooks](https://github.com/greenbone/autohooks) to apply linting and auto formatting via git hooks.
+Please ensure the git hooks are active.

+    poetry install
+    poetry run autohooks activate --force

 ## License